🧬

 Are Icelandic Sheepdogs good with children?

-Yes, they are known for their friendly and playful nature, making them excellent companions for families.
+Yes, they are known for their friendly and playful temperament, making them excellent family companions.

-While they can adapt, they require significant daily exercise and mental stimulation, which can be challenging in small living spaces.
+While they can adapt, they are active dogs that require significant daily exercise and mental stimulation.

 Are they easy to train?

-They are intelligent and eager to please, though they can be independent thinkers, so consistent positive reinforcement is key.
+They are intelligent and eager to please, though they can be independent, so consistent, positive reinforcement is recommended.

 View Official FCI Standard